Finnish Reform Movement: Finns Party

 The Blue Reform originates from the Finns Party, founded by Timo Soini, Raimo Vistbacka, Urpo Leppänen and Kari Bärlund in 1995.
 It took some time before the Finns Party gained ground in Finnish elections and the party's sole MP until 2003 was Vistbacka.
 In 2003, the party won three seats: besides Vistbacka, Soini and Tony Halme were elected.
-Soini had taken over as the chairman in 1997 and remained in the position for twenty years until 2017.
+Soini had taken over as the chairperson in 1997 and remained in the position for twenty years until 2017.
 The party slowly gained ground, but ultimately saw exceptional rise in 2011 election, when the party gained 39 seats, making them the third largest party in the parliament and the leading opposition party.
-In the 2015 election, the Finns Party rose to be the second biggest party in the parliament with 38 seats.
+In the 2015 election, the Finns Party became the second biggest party in the parliament with 38 seats.
 The Finns Party subsequently entered into a coalition government with the Centre Party and the National Coalition Party, led by Prime Minister Juha Sipilä.

-In March 2017, Soini announced that he would step down as party chairman in the next party congress.
-In June 2017, Jussi Halla-aho and Sampo Terho faced off in the leadership election, in which Halla-aho received 949 votes against Terho's 646 votes and thus succeeded Soini as party chairman.
+In March 2017, Soini announced that he would step down as party chair in the next party congress.
+In June 2017, Jussi Halla-aho and Sampo Terho faced off in the leadership election, in which Halla-aho received 949 votes against Terho's 646 votes and thus succeeded Soini as party chair.
 Sipilä and Finance Minister Petteri Orpo soon announced that they would not continue their coalition with the Finns Party if it was led by Halla-aho.

 On 13 June 2017, 20 members of the Finns Party, including Soini and Terho, left its parliamentary group to form the New Alternative (Uusi vaihtoehto (uv), Nytt alternativ (na)) parliamentary group.
 The decision followed the election of Halla-aho, who had received criticism both inside and outside of the Finns Party for his strict views on immigration and Islam.
 MP Simon Elo was chosen to lead the group for the time being.
 While Halla-aho's Finns Party was expelled from the Finnish government, the New Alternative continued as a member of the government coalition.